-In the North of Japan, people woke up from the most horrible alarm clock imaginable, the loud screams of the nuclear bomb-alert that went simultaneously as a text messages was sent out by the government stating that North Korea had fired nuclear missiles over japans mainland.
+In the North of Japan, people woke up from the most horrible alarm clock imaginable.
+The loud screams of the nuclear bomb-alert that went simultaneously as a text messages was sent out by the government, stating that North Korea had fired nuclear missiles over japans mainland.
 The he shocks of the event left the world asking; what’s next?
-Just a week later Iran launches a test missile and broke the Iran-deal, leaving the Obama led effort to prevent nuclear proliferation seem useless.
+Just a week later Iran launches a test missile, breaking the Iran-deal, leaving the Obama led effort to prevent nuclear proliferation seem useless.
 There are several options of how to solve this conflict, the problem is; non are preferable.
-Provoking the world, Kim Jung Un is putting international law and states willingness to act on their threats to test, it both destabilising and it delegitimising the effectiveness of the international community.
+By provoking the world, Kim Jung Un is putting international law, and states willingness to act on their threats, to a test.
+It is both destabilising and it delegitimising the effectiveness of the international community.

 Because of the regimes isolation and unique form one can only try to make sense of their behaviour by analysing the actions and history.

-Additional reasoning involves the notion that the economical sanctions only led to human suffering because of reorganization by the regime to afford the extensive nuclear arms race.
-With a marginal economy with little to no trade at the international market, Kim Jung Un might be desperate in his attempts to attain leverage in future negotiations.
+Additional reasoning involves the notion that the economical sanctions only led to human suffering, because the Pyongyang respons was simply to reorganize their finances to afford the extensive nuclear arms race.
+With a marginal economy, with little to no trade at the international market, Kim Jung Un might be desperate in his attempts to attain leverage in future negotiations.
 The bigger the threat the bigger the gain at the negotiation table.
-The fear of western democratic and liberal expansionism in non-democratic regimes can be compared to the fear of Islamism in the western world, different methods but producing similar perceptions.
+The fear of western democratic and liberal expansionism in non-democratic regimes, can be compared to the fear of Islamism in the western world, different methods but producing similar perceptions.

 North Korea knows that any attack of another country would end in their own destruction.
 The US has the power to wipe out the whole country with either conventional or nuclear weapons, so any sudden attack is not very likely.
 But the card President Trump currently is playing, playing on fear and uncertainty could have fatal consequences.
 As we know from the Cold War and the Cuban missile crisis, any miscalculation, wrong perception- or information interpretation could lead to unintended war of mass destruction.
-After the decision to deploy the US defence missile system on South Korean soil has both the opposition in South Korea and the Chinese government shown discontent because of the offensive character it possesses as a provocation even though it is a defence system.
+Both the opposition in South Korea and the Chinese government has shown discontent to the deployment of US defence missile system on South Korean soil, due to the offensive character it possesses, even though it is a defence system.
 It is painting a picture of how bad this conflict can and has become when the answers to the escalating conflict is purely military, creating the comparison to the cold war not that far fetched.

 Possibilities and prospects

 There are a handful of more or less realistic options of how to handle this delicate situation.
-The obvious involved parts are North Korea, China and the US (with its allies).
+The involved parties are North Korea, China and the US (with its allies).

-One possibility is a Military pre-emptive strike taking out military facilities of importance to cripple the capabilities of North Korea.
-This option is offensive or defensive depending on how you see the situation.
+Military pre-emptive strike is one possibility.
+Taking out military facilities of importance to cripple the capabilities of North Korea.
+This option is offensive or defensive, depending on how you see the situation.
 At first glance it might seem like a preventive solution from the outside of the South Asian region and outside North Koreas missile reach.
 For the citizens of Seoul or Japan that recently was woken up by the alarm clock from hell; a pre-emptive strike is considered as a highly risky move.
 For China this is not even a possibility, due to danger of possible counter retaliation attack against neighbouring countries.
 Retaliation is after all in the heart of deterrence theory.

-Regime change by a military intervention targeting people of importance could also solve an immediate threat of nuclear war.
+Regime change by a military intervention, targeting people of importance could also solve an immediate threat of nuclear war.
 But the downside of this possibility is; who would then govern?
-It would most probably create the biggest humanitarian crisis the modern world has ever seen with a population of over 25 million where the domination of these are extremely poor, undereducated and brainwashed (if that’s allowed to say?).
-This is one reason why China, despite the growing annoyance over Kim Jung Un does not want a regime change.
+It would most probably create the biggest humanitarian crisis the modern world has ever seen with a population of over 25 million, where the dominant part of these people are extremely poor, undereducated and brainwashed (if that’s allowed to say?).
+That's one reason why China - despite the growing annoyance over Kim Jung Un - does not want a regime change.
 It would leave them with millions of refugees that would bee a huge economical expense.
 Plus, a reunification of Korea governed by South Korea would mean an expansion of the western liberal democracy and would weaken their strategic position in the region.

 Why can’t we just accept North Korea as a nuclear state?

 Is it not unfair that some countries are allowed to have the extremely deadly and effective weapon?
 Yes, it is, but it is also how international affairs are structured, the security council for example, not very fair but the best out of the worst options, the most realistic effective solution for its time.
 If the five official legal nuclear states; France, the UK, Russia, the US and China accepted North Korea as a nuclear state who is next?
-It is not unlikely that North Koreas other neighbours Japan and South Korea would decide to develop nuclear weapons to deter Pyongyang.
+It is not unlikely that North Koreas other neighbours Japan and South Korea would decide to develop nuclear weapons to deter Pyongyang in North Korea is allowed to keep its program.
 And there goes the vicious circle, where more and more states will see the need to protect them selves and claim the right to develop a nuclear arsenal.

 In the six party talks, Washington offered everything they could think that Pyongyang would want politically and economically to give up their nukes.
 The only thing that seems to be left, is acceptance of North Korea as a sovereign nuclear state.